Entanglement dynamics of multi-parametric random states: a single parametric formulation: Conclusion

-An important ingradient of our approach is the common mathematical formulation of the joint probability distribution of the Schmidt eigenvalues for different quantum states which in turn leads to the evolution equations for the distributions of the Renyi and Von-Neumann entropies in terms of a single function of all system parameters.
+An important ingredient of our approach is the common mathematical formulation of the joint probability distribution of the Schmidt eigenvalues for different quantum states which in turn leads to the evolution equations for the distributions of the R\'enyi and von Neumann entropies in terms of a single function of all system parameters.
 The formulation, referred as complexity parameter formulation, is a generalization of a similar formulation reported in \cite{pslg, ptche} (for unconstrained Wishart and chiral ensembles) and not only leads to a technical simplification but also provides fundamental insights about the entanglement relations between different quantum states (including states belonging to different local system constraints).
 For states, where explicit time-dependence of the system parameters is known, the complexity parameter can be expressed as a function of time and therefore can be used to derive information about the time-dependent evolution of the entanglement measures.

 The present study still leaves many open questions e.g. whether a knowledge of the average entanglement measures is sufficient for a typical state of a complex system or their fluctuations should also be taken into account?
 The consideration would have significant impact on any hierarchical arrangement of states.
 Another important question is regarding the explicit role played by the system parameters in the entanglement evolution.
 The complexity parameter depends on the system parameters through distribution parameters.
 A knowledge of their exact relation however requires a prior knowledge of the quantum Hamiltonian, its matrix representation in the product basis as well as the nature and distribution parameters of the appropriate ensemble.
 The knowledge leads to the determination of the appropriate ensemble of its eigenstates.
-We intend to answer some of these queries in near future.
+As indicated by recent studies, the conservation laws of a system can also affect the entanglement measures and their growth.
+This is turn requires a detailed investigation of the entropies of reduced density matrices represented by structured/ correlated Wishart ensembles.